 2. Agave

 Agave is a type of plant that is native to hot, dry regions.
 It has thick, fleshy leaves that store water, and it is covered in sharp spines.
-Agave comes in a wide range of sizes and shapes, and it can be found in many different colors.
+Additionally, agave comes in a wide range of sizes and shapes, and it can be found in many different colors, making it a versatile plant for various spaces.

 3. Yucca